guihuzhang/guihuzhang.github.io/_pages/about.md

 I am a second year doctoral student in the <a href='https://team.inria.fr/cedar/'>CEDAR team</a>, supervised by <a href='https://pages.saclay.inria.fr/ioana.manolescu/'>Ioana Manolescu</a> and <a href='https://oanabalalau.com/'>Oana Balalau</a>.

-My research topic is about question answering over heterogeneous knowledge graphs in project <a href='https://sourcessay.inria.fr/'>SourcesSay</a>.
+My research topic is about natural language tasks over heterogeneous knowledge graphs in project <a href='https://sourcessay.inria.fr/'>SourcesSay</a>.

 Before joining the CEDAR team, I received my undergraduate degree from College of Elite Education (now known as the <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://www.ict.cas.cn/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.